Building Klue

 What Shipped

-Shipped v1.0.0 to Chrome Web Store over the weekend.
+Shipped v1.0.0 to the Chrome Web Store over the weekend.

-- Semantic search: vector embeddings, hybrid with keyword search via Orama
+• Semantic search via vector embeddings, hybrid with keyword search through Orama.

-- Privacy-first architecture (local embeddings, only chat hits OpenRouter)
+• Local-first architecture (local embeddings; only chat hits OpenRouter).

-- Hobby Programmer: Solves problems from personal solution library faster than re-Googling. ✓
+• Hobby Programmer: solves problems from a personal solution library faster than re-Googling. ✓

-- Avid Hiker: Images and metadata save, but no gallery view yet.
+• Avid Hiker: images and metadata save, but there's no gallery view yet.
 Partial.

 I've been using it daily since shipping.
 That's the real test for me.